braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/action_buttons.md

 Once you register categories in your application, use the Braze dashboard to send notifications of that type to your users.
 Define your custom notification category in the **Compose** step of the push composer.

 {% alert note %}
 Defining custom notification categories on the Braze dashboard is only required for action buttons that have special actions, like deeplinking into the application or opening a web URL.
-If you are creating an action button that simply dismisses a notification, you only need to define that action in your iOS application code and may skip this step for such buttons.
+You do not need to define click behavior for action buttons that simply dismiss a notification.
 {% endalert %}

 1. Make sure **Action Buttons** are turned on.